 Inclusive learning or one-on-one learning is the one technique which is one of the oldest learning methods for children and has been proven to yield good results but due to the increasing number of students and decreasing number of instructors over the past couple of decades, it has been sidetracked due to lack of time available in instructor’s hand to oversee all the students in a limited amount of time.

 With inclusive learning, kids have a sense of belonging around the instructor and their peers, they feel free to ask questions, throw around new ideas and be creative.
 This kind of learning is practiced best in small groups or one-on-one with the instructor.

 Activity-based learning has also been around for a long time.
 It can be very useful if the kids’ energy is directed towards the right activities.
 Using extracurricular activities to teach children and use them as a learning tool helps in the development of non-cognitive skills which works as a motivation tool for children to learn.
-This helps kids to develop skills like teamwork, critical thinking, and communication.
+This helps kids to develop skills like teamwork, logical thinking, and communication.

 Activity-based learning is an effective way for instructors to introduce new ideas, concepts, knowledge, and life lessons in a way that motivates children to learn.
 Many times this can also be seen as a middle ground between parents will to get the children to learn something and the kids to do something fun and exciting like playing games, building lego toys, etc.

 Visual representation of the information in books and any learning equipment helps the child to remember better about the concept.
 Making the kid draw or paint something connected to math or science enables the child to grasp the concept better because the child is making an effort for himself/herself to understand the concept in an artistic way and not only in their mind.

 Art integrated learning also helps the kid to develop artistic, mechanical, social, and technical skills far beyond traditional classroom learning.